Our Testing Lab’s favorite products from October

 Our tester recommends this premium hair dryer for anyone who blow-dries their hair multiple times a week.
 It’s pricey and tends to perform better on straight hair, but it’s lightweight and dries hair fast thanks to its multiple heat and fan settings.

 This high-end cordless vacuum cleans effectively thanks to strong suction and a laser light feature that reveals every last speck of dust.
-Its battery life is decent and it’s lightweight, but its dustbin is small and needs frequent emptying.
+Its dustbin is small and needs frequent emptying, but its battery life is decent and it’s lightweight.

 Our tester loved all the data this high-end smartwatch collects.
-It’s rugged, fast and responsive, but its navigation abilities struggle and it’s expensive.
+Its navigation abilities struggle and it’s expensive, but it’s rugged, fast and responsive.

 The flagship Microsoft gaming console offers a huge library of games, including games from older Xbox generations thanks to backward compatibility.
-It has excellent graphics and performance, but expensive proprietary storage options.
+It has expensive proprietary storage options, but excellent graphics and performance.

 Our tester enjoyed the ease of use this instant camera offers, especially its helpful selfie mirror.
-Its somewhat low-quality images may be nostalgic to some but disappointing to others.
+Its somewhat low-quality images may disappoint some but be nostalgic to others.

-This compact espresso machine looks elegant and produces café-quality coffee drinks thanks to thoughtful accessories and an automatic milk frother.
-It’s solidly built and easy to use, but the espresso it produces may not be hot enough for some aficionados.
+This compact espresso machine looks elegant and produces cafe-quality coffee drinks thanks to thoughtful accessories and an automatic milk frother.
+The espresso it produces may not be hot enough for some aficionados, but it’s solidly built and easy to use.

 Although its design hasn’t changed much over time, the Apple Watch 9 is an excellent introductory smartwatch and a solid upgrade for existing Apple Watch users.
 Features such as the double-tap gesture and additional health tracking continue to be added with new OS updates.